floodfx/liveviewjs/apps/liveviewjs.com/docs/01-overview/introduction.md

   * Using the new state, the server then renders a new view and calculates any diffs
   * Those diffs are shipped back to the client where they are automatically applied

 Pretty cool eh?
 We think so too!
-While this counter isn't particularly useful it gives you a quick intro to how LiveViews work and what they look like both as code and in the browser.
+While this counter LiveView isn't particularly useful it gives you a quick intro to how LiveViews work and what they look like both as code and in the browser.
 We've got a lot more to show you about **LiveViewJS** including: built in real-time / multi-player support, built-in form validation with changesets, built-in file uploads with image previews and drag and drop support, and more!

 But first, a bit more about LiveViews...